ororker/cmis-e360/cmis-design.md

 ![Update Workflow](img/update.png)

-### Processing Updates from STT_ECHO_QUEUE
+### Processing Update Events from STT_ECHO_QUEUE

-Every minute a SpringFrameWork CRON job will initiate a java process to process new rows from STT_ECHO_QUEUE.
+Every minute a SpringFrameWork CRON job will initiate a java function to process new rows from STT_ECHO_QUEUE.
 Where the new row has an ACTION type of UPDATE the processing will be as shown below.

 ![Update Notification Workflow](img/notification-update.png)

 Due to the one-to-many relationship that can exist between the rows in the TIMETABLE table in CMIS and the REST API calls that need to be made to E360, the first step in this process is to identify how to process the update based on whether the previous and current versions of the row are eligible to be sent to E360.

-If the previous version was not eligible but the new version is then the update can be treated in much the same way as an insert, i.e. a row can be inserted into the STT_ECHO_NOTIFICATION table for each affected week with an ACTION type of INSERT.
+If the previous version was not eligible but the new version is then the update can be treated in the same way as an insert, i.e. a row can be inserted into the STT_ECHO_NOTIFICATION table for each affected week with an ACTION type of INSERT.
-If the previous version was eligible but the new version is not then the update can be treated in must the same way as a Delete, i.e. a row can be inserted into the STT_ECHO_NOTIFICATION table for each affected week (based upon the WEEKID from the `:old` record) with an ACTION type of DELETE.
+If the previous version was eligible but the new version is not then the update can be treated in the same way as a Delete, i.e. a row can be inserted into the STT_ECHO_NOTIFICATION table for each affected week (based upon the WEEKID from the `:old` record) with an ACTION type of DELETE.
-If the old and new versions are eligible and the WEEKID value has not changed then a row must be inserted into STT_ECHO_NOTIFICATION for each week affected with an ACTION type of UPDATE, otherwise if the WEEKID value has changed then the old and new sets of weeks referenced by this row must be compared and a row must be inserted into the STT_ECHO_NOTIFICATION table for each of the weeks in the union of the old and new sets of weeks.
+If the old and new versions are eligible and the WEEKID value has not changed then a row must be inserted into STT_ECHO_NOTIFICATION for each week affected with an ACTION type of UPDATE.
+If the WEEKID value has changed then the old and new sets of weeks referenced by this row must be compared and a row must be inserted into the STT_ECHO_NOTIFICATION table for each of the weeks in the union of the old and new sets of weeks.
-The ACTION type will depend upon whether the week was in the old set but not the new (DELETE), the new set but not the old (INSERT), or else it will be UPDATE.
+The ACTION type will depend upon whether the week was in the old set but not the new (DELETE), the new set but not the old (INSERT), or in both the old and new sets (UPDATE).

 The java process will then iterate over these rows in the STT_ECHO_NOTIFICATION table and where the ACTION type is INSERT or DELETE it will be processed as described in the sections above.
-Where the ACTION type is UPDATE then the process will send an PUT request to E360 and receive a 200 response indicating that the request was successfully processed.
+Where the ACTION type is UPDATE then the process will send an PUT request to E360 and receive a 200 response if the request was successfully processed.
 The java process will then update `STT_ECHO_NOTIFICATION` to reflect this.

 This scenario and the alternatives are described in the section [Process Notification]()